awsdocs/amazon-rds-user-guide/doc_source/USER_PIOPS.StorageTypes.md

 1. Choose **Apply immediately** in the **Scheduling of modifications** section to apply the changes to the DB instance immediately\.
 Or choose **Apply during the next scheduled maintenance window** to apply the changes during the next maintenance window\.

-   An immediate outage occurs when the storage type changes\.
-For more information about storage, see [Amazon RDS DB instance storage](CHAP_Storage.md)\.

 1. Review the parameters to be changed, and choose **Modify DB instance** to complete the modification\.

    The new value for allocated storage or for Provisioned IOPS appears in the **Status** column\.